 Lost Cabin Trail is a 14.7 mile lightly trafficked loop trail located near Hill City, South Dakota that features a river and is rated as moderate.
-The trail is primarily used for hiking, walking, camping, and horses and is accessible from April until October.
+The trail is primarily used for hiking, walking, camping, and horses and is best used from April until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Not a bad trail!
 It is quite the workout when working up the incline, but has some pretty views.
 Very sad how much devastation the pine beetles have caused and it could use some clipping as there are a lot of saplings that are growing over into the trail, but an overall great hike!

 We ended up hiking this trail because that's where our GPS took us when we were supposed to be going to Willow Creek. (go past Palmer Creek Road, half mile towards Mount Rushmore across from KOA campground)

 Made it to the top (Black Forest Wilderness Area Sign) with my seven-year-old, he's a trooper!!
 After reading some other reviews I wish we would've seen the abandon mine at the top in the meadow.
 This was a pretty decent Trail, if you truly want to see how aggressive and powerful mother nature can be due to pine beetles and heavy snowstorms this is the trail (lots and lots of downed trees) looks like the Forest Service is in the works of getting it all cleaned up still..
 I would say if your looking for a good up hill work out, hit this trail up.

 Be Safe out their

 I combined the Lost Cabin trail with the Harney Peak South and North trails for a great loop.
 The Harney peak from Sylvan Lake was crowded but but the rest of the loop I only met 2 other hikers.
 It was a great mix of scenery and terrain.
 4 stars instead of 5 due to the heavy use from the horse camp on the north end.
 Watch your step!
 The link is to my tracks.